acquitelol/elle/README.md

 );
 ```

 Elle will throw a compilation error.
-It only has a pointer to the buffer in the `other` function, which means the `#size` call will return the size of a pointer (8 bytes on 64-bit architectures and 4 bytes on 32-bit architectures).
-On the other hand, trying to get the length of this array will fail because that makes no sense conceptually.
-In this function, the size of the array is not available, so returning anything for the `#arrlen` function when you have no size makes no sense.
+The `buf` buffer was not defined in the function called `other`, so therefore the compiler does not have enough context to get its length, as arguments in Elle are not fat (they don't contain extra metadata).

+Essentially, contextually this means that the `buf` variable is just an `int *` to the compiler.
+As it no longer has context to the size of the `buf` allocation, it cannot evaluate the `#arrlen` directive, and throws an error.

 In this example: